Skip to Main Content

 Registration

-Sign up to participate through UTK Workshop Registration — participation includes emails to Zoom links prior to meetings as well as access to the Book Club's Inscribe community.
+Sign up to participate through UTK Workshop Registration — you'll receive the reading list and Zoom links prior to meetings as well as access to the Book Club's Inscribe community.

 Questions?